 Chickpeas or garbanzo beans are a versatile and tasty source of plant-based protein.
 A 253g can of chickpeas contains 17.8g of protein.
 In addition, chickpeas are a low-fat, high-fiber food providing a good source of calcium and magnesium.

 People can incorporate canned chickpeas into salads or use them to make a quick hummus by adding protein-rich tahini.
 Likewise, serving a chickpea curry or dahl with brown rice provides a wholesome meal rich in amino acids.

-Oats are an all-round excellent choice for breakfast.
+An understated yet high-protein food, oats are an all-round excellent choice for breakfast.

 A 50g serving of rolled oats contains 7g of protein.
 Furthermore, someone can increase the protein content of breakfast oatmeal by adding chopped nuts and seeds.

 Additionally, oats are a good source of fiber and beta-glucans, which research indicates may help balance blood sugar, lower cholesterol, and support the immune system.

 Hemp seeds are a high-protein food, and are rich in omega-3 fatty acids.
 Three tablespoons of hulled hemp seeds provide 9.48g of protein.